HIVe

 Don’t be afraid to let go of ideas

-If there was more time available, I would have…
+If there were more time available, I would have…

-Conducted another round of testing in order to complete a second series of iterations to refine the final product
+Conducted another round of testing to complete a second series of iterations to refine the final product.